-High School Applicants from Other Canadian Provinces
+High School Applicants from Other Canadian Provinces and Territories

-Manitoba, Saskatchewan, Alberta, and British Columbia
+Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Ontario, Manitoba, Saskatchewan, Alberta, British Columbia, Yukon, NWT, and Nunavut Grade 12 with subject distribution and other minimum requirements as for applicants from New Brunswick.

-Grade 12 with subject distribution and other minimum requirements as for applicants from the Atlantic provinces.
+For province-specific requirements, please see stu.ca/hsrequirements.